Managing Laminitis With Activo-Med

 Well, spring is (allegedly) here; and with it, comes the delicious, sugary, Laminitis-inducing grasses that our horses and ponies will soon begin binging on.
 Now is a good time to learn what Laminitis is, what its causes are and, importantly, how to effectively treat it.

-Laminitis, also known as founder, is a condition in which the laminae (the soft tissue inside the hoof that attaches the pedal bone to the hoof wall) becomes inflamed.
+Laminitis, also known as founder, is a condition in which there is inflammation of the laminae (the soft tissue inside the hoof that attaches the pedal bone to the hoof wall).
 This inflammation weakens the laminae structures, making it difficult to hold the pedal bone in place.
 As a result, the bone can begin to rotate or sink.

 In rotation, the bone will rotate downward.
 If left untreated, or if the attack of Laminitis is particularly aggressive, the bone will eventually penetrate the sole of the foot.
 In the case of sinking, which is rarer than rotation but much more severe, the pedal bone becomes separated from the hoof wall due to a weakening of the laminae, and begins to drop within the hoof capsule.
 Again, as with rotation, the bone will begin to penetrate the sole of the foot, and pus may begin to leak from the white line or coronary band.